O Brother, Where Bart Thou?: Plot

 The entire Simpson family stays at home during a blizzard.
 The weather is too wild to play outside and the power goes out, so Bart participates in a pretend fashion show put on by his sisters, Lisa and Maggie.
 When he notices the bond shared by the two girls, Lisa suggests that he is jealous because he does not have a brother to share a similar bond with.
-That night, Bart dreams about being in a park (called Bro-Town USA) with the Smothers Brothers, the Marx Brothers, the Blues Brothers, the Smith Brothers, the Wright Brothers, the Mario Brothers, the Mannings (Cooper, Eli and Peyton), and even the Terwiliger brothers, (Sideshow Bob and Cecil).
+That night, Bart dreams about being in a park (called Bro-Town USA) with the Smothers Brothers, the Marx Brothers, the Blues Brothers, the Smith Brothers, the Wright Brothers, the Mario Brothers, the Mannings (Cooper, Eli and Peyton), and even the Terwiliger brothers (Sideshow Bob and Cecil).
 Bart awakens with the realization that he actually wants a brother.

-After getting turned down by Homer (who gives a lengthy monologue detailing why he feels daughters are better than sons), Bart consults with his friends at the bus stop.
+After getting turned down by Homer (who gives a lengthy monologue detailing why he feels daughters are better than sons), Bart consults with his friends at the bus stop (Which they resemble the four main South Park characters in this part).
 Nelson advises Bart to trick Marge and Homer into having a baby the same way Nelson's mom tried tricking former basketball player Charles Barkley.
 Bart's first attempt is to make them a romantic dinner, but Marge and Homer are too stuffed to feel amorous.
-In his second attempt, Bart leaves a kama sutra DVD in his parents' bedroom, but the two end up injuring themselves after emulating the sex positions.
+In his second attempt, Bart leaves a Kama Sutra DVD in his parents' bedroom, but the two end up injuring themselves after emulating the sex positions.
 Frustrated, he seeks the advice of Dolph, Jimbo, and Kearney, who tell him to hide Marge's birth control pills.